Applies to managed Chrome browsers and ChromeOS devices.

 - Check the Show policies with no value set box.

-- For WebAppInstallForceList, make sure Status is set to OK and that the policy values match what you set in the policy.
+- For WebAppInstallForceList, or IsolatedWebAppInstallForceList make sure Status is set to OK and that the policy values match what you set in the policy.

 If a specified URL fails to load, users see a placeholder app instead of the actual app and app logo.
 Fixing the issue depends on what’s causing the placeholder app to appear.
-If the:
+Here is a list of potential issues and solutions.

-- URL redirects to a different origin—You need to edit the URL to use the web app’s final URL after redirection.
-We recommend that you copy and paste the URL directly from the browser's address bar.
+You need to edit the URL to use the web app’s final URL after redirection.
+We recommend that you copy and paste the URL directly from the browser address bar.
 For example:

 - If you specified example.com and it redirects to www.example.com, you need to change it to www.example.com.